Alan Doherty [Rated By ICRA] Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Additionally it ensures that when compromised users ID used with the associated envelope-sender {as otherwise the submission is rejected} when used {successfully} to send spam, will result in the user being alerted to the compromise when the bounces/complaints start happening.

-• react quickly to disconnect/disable or otherwise stop both unauthorised use that damages reputation, and authorised users that wish to abuse your MTA in ways also damaging, remind marketing that using that stolen list of address for cold-call e-mails is illegal/abuse
+- react quickly to disconnect/disable or otherwise stop both unauthorised use that damages reputation, and authorised users that wish to abuse your MTA in ways also damaging, remind marketing that using that stolen/purchased list of address for cold-call e-mails is illegal/abuse, (you cannot buy consent from a 3rd party)

-• ensure someone accepts mail addressed for @your-helo/ehlo-identity, either your MTA if it has just the A record, or another by adding MX records directing the mail to another MTA
+- ensure some system accepts mail addressed for (postmaster & abuse) @your-helo/ehlo-identity, either your MTA if it has just the A record, or another by adding MX records directing the mail to another MTA

-• ensure you receive and monitor abuse@your-helo/ehlo-identity and postmaster@your-helo/ehlo-identity even if all envelope-senders using your MTA may be unrelated to your organisation or monitored at some other office, some will complain to you directly
+- ensure you receive and monitor abuse@your-helo/ehlo-identity and postmaster@your-helo/ehlo-identity even if all envelope-senders using your MTA may be unrelated to your organisation or monitored at some other office, some will still expect to be able to complain to you directly

-the FcRDNS PTR identity != the Verifiable HELO identity AND both within the same domain, arguments for adoption of this newer convention
+why the FcRDNS PTR identity should not equate to the Verifiable HELO identity, but should be within the same domain, arguments for adoption of this newer but vastly more secure and verifiable convention

 It is because, the reciever CAN already easily automatically verify that the IP's PTR identity is within the same organisation {domain} as the HELO used by the sending client.